• Skip to primary navigation

 What exactly is the difference between a curtain wall and a window wall?

-Our intention is to offer a high-level awareness about window wall and curtain wall systems.
-There are very distinct projects and applications when one system is preferred over the other, yet sometimes they seem to be interchangeable.
+We intend to offer a high-level awareness of window wall and curtain wall systems.
+There are very distinct projects and applications when one system is preferred over the other, yet sometimes they seem interchangeable.
 The system best suited for a particular project depends on the project’s goals and design intent.

 Window Wall